holomodular/ServiceBricks/README.md

 Get started quickly with our pre-built microservices:

-* [ServiceBricks-Cache](https://github.com/holomodular/ServiceBricks-Cache): Generic data storage microservice with a built in expiration process.
+* [ServiceBricks-Cache](https://github.com/holomodular/ServiceBricks-Cache): Generic data storage microservice with a built in expiration process and a distributed semaphore for cache-level locking for multi-instance deployments.
-* [ServiceBricks-Logging](https://github.com/holomodular/ServiceBricks-Logging): Service-scoped or centralized logging and web request auditing microservice.
+* [ServiceBricks-Logging](https://github.com/holomodular/ServiceBricks-Logging): Service-scoped or centralized logging and a web request auditing microservice.
-* [ServiceBricks-Notification](https://github.com/holomodular/ServiceBricks-Notification): Notification and delivery of emails and SMS messages.
+* [ServiceBricks-Notification](https://github.com/holomodular/ServiceBricks-Notification): Notification and delivery for emails and SMS messages.
-* [ServiceBricks-Security](https://github.com/holomodular/ServiceBricks-Security): Authentication, authorization, and application security with JWT bearer token support for multi-application deployments.
+* [ServiceBricks-Security](https://github.com/holomodular/ServiceBricks-Security): Authentication, authorization, and application security with JWT bearer token support for multi-instance deployments.
+* [ServiceBricks-Work](https://github.com/holomodular/ServiceBricks-Work): Work queue microservice for reliable, event-driven background processing.

+## Trademarks

+“ServiceBricks”, "ServiceQuery" and “HoloModular” are trademarks of HoloModular LLC.
+The MIT License covers code only; it does not grant rights to use our trademarks, logos, or brand assets (including in modified or redistributed versions) without permission.

 ## About

-ServiceBricks is owned and maintained by HoloModular LLC.
-Visit our websites at https://HoloModular.com or https://ServiceBricks.com to learn more.
+ServiceBricks is owned and maintained by HoloModular LLC and authored by Danny Logsdon (Founder).
+Visit our websites at https://HoloModular.com, https://ServiceBricks.com or https://www.linkedin.com/in/danlogsdon to learn more.